carlosaore/winning-project/README.md

 ****

-We had no idea how we got here and still less, how we should travel back.
+We had no idea how we got here, and still less, how we should travel back.
 So we decided to find something to eat and a place to stay until we found out